1 - Overview

 tar zxf ice-x.x.x.tar.gz

-2. Change to the driver src directory.
+3. Change the driver to the src directory.

 • x.x.x is the version number of the driver tar file.